purduesigbots/pros-docs/v5/api/c/vision.rst

 This function uses the following values of errno when an error state is
 reached:

-	- ``ENXIO`` - Fewer than two signatures have been provided or one of the signatures is out of its [1-7] range (or 0 when omitted)
+	- ``EINVAL`` - Fewer than two signatures have been provided or one of the signatures is out of its [1-7] range (or 0 when omitted)

 .. tabs ::